project-next/heart-api/README.md

 # heart-api
-The heart pumps blood to organs.
-This API pumps information to other services.
-The first thing to have flow is information about YouTube channel uploads so SKC can query sub info.
+This API provides various information to other services.
+Information includes:

+- YouTube data
+- Social media posts (not yet implemented)
+- News for services (not yet implemented)

-In the end, any and all Websites, channels and podcasts will use this API to get social media info and news for each service.
+In the end, any and all Websites, channels and podcasts will use this API to get social media info and news.